RasaHQ/rasa-action-examples/README.md

 ### Fallback Buttons

-The `fallback-button` contains a custom action that triggers whenever the NLU fallback is triggered.
+The `fallback-button` folder contains a custom action that triggers whenever the NLU fallback is triggered.
 It will then try to generate buttons with suggestions for the user on what to do next.